 The high doses of hormones used to stimulate the production of eggs can also affect a woman’s mood, as well as causing her pain, fatigue, and discomfort.
 All of the medical appointments, as well as reliving that transvaginal ultrasound that occurred earlier in the day, can also be traumatizing and reduce libido.

-Additionally, as mentioned above, some fertility treatments require organised and pre-arranged sessions of intercourse at a certain time of the cycle, to improve the odds of conceiving, depending on ovulation.
+Additionally, as mentioned above, some fertility treatments require organised and pre-arranged sessions of intercourse at a fixed moment of the cycle, to improve the odds of conceiving, depending on ovulation.
 This rigorous regime leads to a lack of spontaneity, which can affect sex drive.

 After trying to get pregnant without success for a long time, sex becomes strict, forced and mechanical.
 Making love stops being fun and spontaneous, and instead becomes simply a means to an end or a process.